infinity.pop3¶

 Type: string

 Script filename (relative to the main script) that will handle POP3 disconnects.
-Within that script, you can access the infinity.pop3.session
+Within that script, you can access the infinity.pop3.session object, which will contain the same properties described in the onConnect handler (except for the id property no longer being valid, because the connection is being disconnected), plus the following:

-Note: do not delete messages that have been marked as deleted in the onDisconnect
+Note: do not delete messages that have been marked as deleted in the onDisconnect handler.
+Messages should only be deleted in the onQuit handler (as specified in the POP3 protocol).

 onLogin¶